 - Dash of salt

-- In a medium mixing bowl whisk milk, eggs or egg whites, if using protein powder or maple syrup, vanilla, cinnamon and salt.
+- In medium bowl, whisk milk, eggs, maple syrup, vanilla extract, cinnamon and salt.
 Set aside.

 - Preheat oven to 375 degrees F and spray 8 x 8 square baking dish with cooking spray.

 - Lay half of bananas, blueberries and raspberries in a single layer on a bottom.
 Using a spoon or spatula, spread rinsed quinoa and steel cut oats on top.
 Top with remaining banana and berries.

 - Slowly pour liquid mixture in the corner of the baking dish without disturbing the set up.
 If you pour the liquid abruptly in the middle of the dish, all fruit might float to the top.
 We are looking for evenly distributed fruits and sweetness in every slice.

 - Sprinkle with toasted coconut flakes and bake for 60 minutes uncovered.